Lakeside Country Park

 The Route

-2. This path goes past the nature reserve and resident herd of cows (on the other side of the fence) towards the lakes.
-When you reach the buildings, keep the lakes to your right and the buildings to your left and take the perimeter path around the lakes.
-This curves round and you should always have the lakes to your right.
+2. Keep the lake to your right and the buildings to your left and follow the path that makes its way around the lake.
+The path will curve round to your right and you should always have the lakes to your right.

-4. Head back to the lakes after the play area and complete your circuit, looking out for a giant bench and then a lawn where geese tend to gather.
+4. For your return, you can head back to the lakes and complete the clockwise circuit by keeping the water to your right.
+Look out for a giant bench and then a lawn by the pontoon where geese tend to gather.

 • The train is the highlight of a visit to the park with miniature locomotives, replica station, mini golf, shop and cafe.
 It is £5.50 for an adult return and £4.50 for a child return (2-15yrs).
 The return journey is the best as it includes the tunnel!